Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: Conclusion

 \section{Conclusion}

+We have developed the methodology for numerically accurate simulation of the dynamics 3-LZMs driven by external fields of any shape and coupled to bosonic baths with arbitrary spectral densities.
+The methodology is based on the multi-D$_2$ Davydov Ansatz, in which bosonic environment is accounted for through an expansion of the total (system + bath) many-body wave function in multiple coherent states per bath mode.
+The so-constructed wave function yields exact solution of the multidimensional time-dependent Schr\"odiger equation if multiplicity of the Ansatz is sufficiently high.

-In this paper, we applied the Davydov-ansatz methodology for performing numerically accurate simulations of the 3-LZM coupled to a vibrational reservoir.
-We investigated how the combined effect of anisotropy, external (linear and harmonic) driving fields in the x and z directions, and phonon modes modify the 3-LZM population evolutions.
-It is found that phonon modes give rise to a plethora of different effects, from opening up additional phonon-assisted channels for LZ transitions in the case of a single phonon mode to reducing coherent effects and initiation of nontrivial modifications of the 3-LZM dynamics in the case of a multidimensional phonon bath.
-While it is no surprise that dynamic behaviors of the chosen 3-LZM with anisotropy are extraordinarily rich and complex, we hvae tried to establish, whenever possible, how signatures of individual contributions (e.g., external driving or phonon coupling) can be identified in the ensuing population evolutions.
+We applied the multi-D$_2$ methodology for performing numerically accurate simulations of the 3-LZM coupled to a vibrational reservoir.
+We investigated how the combined effect of anisotropy, external (linear and harmonic) driving fields in $x$ and $z$ directions, and phonon modes modify the 3-LZM population evolutions.
+It is found that phonon modes give rise to a plethora of different effects, from opening up additional phonon-assisted channels for LZ transitions in the case of a single phonon mode to reducing coherent effects and initiating nontrivial modifications of the 3-LZM dynamics in the case of a multidimensional phonon bath.
+While it is no surprise that dynamic behaviors of the chosen anisotropic 3-LZM are extraordinarily rich and complex, we have tried to establish, whenever possible, how signatures of individual contributions (e.g., external driving or phonon coupling) can be identified in the ensuing population evolutions.

 The numerically accurate Davydov-Ansatz methodology developed in the present work is exceptionally powerful.
 On the one hand, it can be used for benchmarking various approximate (e.g., based on master equations) methods of the description of driven 3-LZMs coupled to phonon modes/baths.
 On the other hand, it is applicable for arbitrary time-dependent driving fields as well as for boson baths with any spectral densities and, if necessary, at final temperatures.
-This may facilitate future utilization of the developed many-body simulation machinery for studying specific experimental realizations of 3-LZM systems.
+This may facilitate future utilization of the developed simulation machinery for studying specific experimental realizations of 3-LZM systems and using external fields for optimizing and controlling LZ transitions in such systems.
+If necessary, the methodology can be straightforwardly generalized towards N-LZMs.